 Ray was the chair of the National Venture Capital Association for the 2012-2013 term and has been listed twice on the Forbes Midas List.
 His areas of investment expertise and interests span the globe, and include energy, information technology infrastructure and cyber security.
 Today Ray is the CEO of RedSeal, Inc. a cyber security company in the Silicon Valley.
 In addition to his company activities, Ray currently serves on a number of private company boards, is a board member of Check Point Software (NASD: CHKP), is a Member of the MIT Corporation, and is a trustee of UTIMCO, the $40B public endowment for University of Texas and Texas A&M University.
 He previously served as Trustee of the Texas A&M Foundation and chaired the investment committee of its $1 billion endowment, Woodside Priory School, and TheatreWorks.
 Ray earned his B.S. in Nuclear Engineering from Texas A&M University, an S.M. in Nuclear Engineering from Massachusetts Institute of Technology, and an MBA with Distinction from Harvard Business School.
 He’s the bassist in the rock band, “Up and to the Right” in the Bay Area.

-Suzi received her MBA from the University of Tennessee in the Executive Aerospace & Defense program and her dual undergraduate degrees, a B.S. in Industrial Engineering from Columbia University and a B.A. in Management Engineering from Claremont McKenna College.
-She also holds a Master’s degree in Program Management from George Washington University and is PMI certified.
+McBride received her MBA from the University of Tennessee in the Executive Aerospace and Defense program, and her dual undergraduate degrees are from Columbia University in Industrial Engineering and Claremont McKenna College in Management Engineering.
+McBride also holds a master's degree in Program Management from George Washington University and is Project Management Institute certified.